lastefoto-ee/lastefoto-ee.github.io/content/en/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 25  # Order that this section will appear.

-title = "Small Things"
+title = "small things"
-subtitle = "Big Happiness"
+subtitle = "BIG HAPPINESS"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.